 Even before Hurricane Ian, I always preferred the beaches to the north of Punta Gorda – Englewood, Nokomis, Siesta Key, and others.
 They’re just much more beautiful than those to the south (whiter sand, bluer water, and less touristy overall).

-And now, with the beaches to the south – Ft.
-Myers, Sanibel, and Captiva – still deep in the midst of rebuilding after Ian, the beaches to the north are definitely your best bet.
+The beaches to the south – Ft.
+Myers, Sanibel, and Captiva – have all re-opened to visitors but are still in the midst of rebuilding after Ian.

 So, for now, let’s focus on the best beaches north of Punta Gorda.

-Englewood Beach – Englewood is the closest and most popular destination for Punta Gorda residents and visitors.
+Englewood Beach – Englewood is the closest beach to Punta Gorda and the most popular with residents and visitors.
 With white sand and turquoise waters, it’s just a 40-minute drive from downtown Punta Gorda.
-There are plenty of restaurants, shops and typical beach facilities nearby.
+There are plenty of restaurants, shops, and typical beach facilities nearby.

 Note that there is a $6.00 toll to cross the bridge onto Gasparilla Island and a $3.00 parking fee at Gasparilla Island State Park.